neocarmack/LunarX-WhitePaper/README.md

-# LunarX-World Wide Table for Data Driven Decentralized Applications
+# LunarX WhitePaper - World Wide Table for Data Driven Decentralized Applications

 LunarX is a World Wide distributed Table, designed for building a decentralized, economic, temper proof, anonymous and autonomous data management infrastructure for decentralized applications(DApp) and their users.